 The famous control…..

-• Rigid people are great at making themselves believe that everything is fine, that everything is wonderful and that they are not experiencing anger.
+- Rigid people are great at making themselves believe that everything is fine, that everything is wonderful and that they are not feeling anger.
 They prefer not to feel anything, so they avoid suffering.
 These are people who were often asked to perform when they were young and who still believe that by not feeling, they will perform better.
 In general, they seem to be above it all, calm and impassive.

 The famous rejection…!